 For automatic watch fans, you will surely been exposed to some special watches such as moon phase watch.
 It looks beautiful but what does it actually do?
 I tried to find out and here it is.

-Quite simply, it’s a watch that can show the current moon phase (you know the new moon, crescent moon, full moon, etc. More about this later on).
+So what is a moon phase watch?
+A moon phase watch is a watch that can show the current moon phase at that day (such as the new moon, crescent moon, full moon, etc. More about this later on).

 So do you really need a moon phase watch then?

 For a large majority of people, the answer is no. It’s not a relevant piece of information needed in this current age.

 We’ve already moved past the moon/lunar calendar for centuries now, and currently, almost everywhere is using Gregorian Calendar based on earth’s revolution around the sun.

 But for watch enthusiast that love everything about watches, a moon phase watch can be a very interesting item.

 And don’t get me started on how cool the moon phase watch looks like.
 Putting it on a dress watch will bring it to another different level of classic style that’s just very attractive (at least to me LOL!).

 So if you’re interested in moon phase watch, then this article is for you.